MajickTek/hesperus2/README.md

 Push new updates to main repo as a pull request?

-Add better Quake1/GoldSrc support (add instructions for setting up tools in Hammer)
+Add better Quake1/GoldSrc support (instructions for Hammer are in notes/hesperus - hammer.txt)

 See more TODO stuff (engine- and tool-related) in notes/hesperus - todo.txt